McUtils.Parsers

 StructuredTypeArray(shape=[(11493, 0), (11493, 0)], dtype=OrderedDict([('key', StructuredType(<class 'str'>, shape=(None,))), ('value', StructuredType(<class 'str'>, shape=(None,)))]))

-is basically a version of NumPy
+This StructuredTypeArray is basically a version of NumPy record arrays,

 but was written without knowing about them.

-A smarter reimplementation of this portion of the parsing process would make use of recarray
+A smarter reimplementation of this portion of the parsing process would make use of recarray instead of this custom array type.

 key_vals['key'].array